052223-java-angular/p1_powers/README.md

   ratings of difficulty
 - Implement a star rating system that allows users to rate the trail on other qualities rather than difficulty
-- Ability to show weather conditions for the trail and advise the user to use extra hiking equipment when necessary based on the current weather conditions
+- Ability to filter for trails by country